sandiegopython/test-driven-django-development/tutorials/07-templatetags.rst

         {% entry_history %}
     </div>

-Reload the homepage and make sure our dummy text appears.
+Restart the server and make sure our dummy text appears.

 Make it work